YukthaGowda25/LIC-Simulations/README.md

 9. Perform DC analysis, and transient analysis, and AC analysis again by applying a sine wave to the gate voltage source.

  DC ANALYSIS:
+   DC analysis examines how a circuit behaves with direct current (constant voltage) applied.
+It helps determine values like current and voltage in a steady-state condition, where everything is stable and not changing over time.

    Procedure for Performing DC Analysis:
    Select the dc output print(DC op pnt) in the Edit Simulation Command and Run the Simulation